The best lenses for real estate photography in 2023

 Things to consider before buying the best lenses for real estate photography

 The most crucial feature of a lens for real estate photography is a wide-angle focal length.
 You will want something wide enough to show most of a room, though not so wide that distortion becomes an issue.
-A fisheye lens is absolutely to be avoided, as the distortion is not correctable and will not give potential buyers a good sense of the home.
-Instead, a lens with a maximum focal length of between 12 and 16mm will a wide enough range without excessive distortion.
+A lens is absolutely to be avoided, as the distortion is not correctable and will not give potential buyers a good sense of the home.
+Instead, a lens with a maximum focal length of between 12 and 16mm will cover a wide enough range without excessive distortion.

 It is also worth pointing out that there is a bit of a difference between real estate photography and architectural photography.
 A less wide lens–something around 24mm–is better suited for higher-end architectural photography, as even the distortion from 12-16mm is seen as too much.
 Beyond focal length, there are a few other things to pay attention to before making your purchase.